Part 1: Teaching Students What Self-Efficacy Is and Why It Is Important

 Record your thoughts about how you will teach this activity on page 3 of the Educator Workbook.

 In order for students to develop self-efficacy and be able to generalize it in authentic situations, they need to have ongoing practice and receive feedback on how they are progressing with each of the components.
 For the first component, students focus on their effort, progress, and learning by reflecting on how much effort they are putting forth and how the amount of effort given impacts their progress and learning.
 We will help students shift their focus to the effects of their effort rather than simply focusing on the overall objective or comparing themselves to their peers.
-Students will learn specific ways to focus on their effort, progress, and learning, such as understanding how the brain changes when we learn and practice new things, as well as how to view our mistakes as opportunities to learn.
+Students will learn specific ways to focus on their effort, progress, and learning, such as understanding how the brain changes when we learn and practice new things, and to view our mistakes as opportunities to learn.

 Once students become aware of how effort, progress, and learning are connected, they can begin to take steps to increase their confidence in their abilities, applying self-efficacy strategies to persist in any challenge.
 There are several ways that we can consciously work on building our self-efficacy.
 Some strategies include reflecting on our past accomplishments before starting a new task, using mindfulness or other techniques to manage emotional and physical reactions, and learning from our peers’ success.
 In addition, students can adopt a growth mindset about learning something difficult or remember their past successes to help build their confidence in overcoming the current challenge.